Numerical approximation of linear parabolic evolution equations revisited: Semidiscrete and fully discerete error estimates

-Before we are able to prove Theorem \ref{theorem:1}, we need to recall some properties of analytic semigroups, and their generators.
-A sectorial operator $-A : D(A) \to X$ as in \ref{cond:sectorial} is the generator of an analytic semigroup on $X$, defined by the following Bochner integral,
+Before we are able to prove Theorem \ref{theorem:1}, we need to recall some properties of analytic semigroups and their generators.
+The analytic semigroup generated by $-A$ in \ref{cond:sectorial} is defined by the following Dunford integral,